[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 Like when you Terrans drop a coin onto the plate at the entrance to a charity sale, we similarly pay our dues to the social atmosphere, obeying the etiquette of Uranian inns, whenever we step inside.

-Thus, because now as many as three customers were patronising the Niffomb Ollog, a knot of collective mindwaves began to form.
-All who were present began to sense as it were the silhouette of the others' thoughts... not enough to read messages, but enough to show that Gheren really did mean to be kind to both of his admirers...
-Yet though his smiles weren't perfunctory or insincere, something else was on his mind; something impersonally big.
+Thus, because now as many as three customers were patronising the Niffomb Ollog, a knot of mindwaves began to form, whereby all who were present began to sense the silhouette of the others' thoughts... not enough to read messages, but enough to show that Gheren really did mean to be kind to both of his admirers.
+His smiles were neither perfunctory nor insincere.
+Yet something else was on his mind; something impersonally big.

 It struck up the tune,